robertdfrench/ifuncd-up/README.md

 ### Concerns about "Separation of Concerns"
-This seems harmless enough, but it's an example of a much large problem in Open Source, particularly in Linux: critical components of the operating system are developed by people who don't know each other, and don't talk to each other.
+This seems harmless enough, but it's an example of a much larger problem in Open Source, particularly in Linux: critical components of the operating system are developed by people who don't know each other, and don't talk to each other.